Information and Prices Updated Jan 2019

 - There is free wifi at the Wilderness Access Centre.
 Really helpful if, like me, you don’t have a mobile plan in the US.

-- The park entrance fee is $10 for seven days and is included if you purchase tickets on any of the shuttle or tour buses.
-If you are not taking a shuttle or tour then you can pay at the WAC.
+- The park entrance fee is $15 for seven days and is no longer included if you purchase tickets on any of the shuttle or tour buses.
+If you have a National Parks Annual Pass it will cover entrance to Denali, otherwise you can pay at the WAC.

 - If you are catching a bus leaving Denali later in the day, you can catch the free hostel shuttle to the WAC in the morning and store your bag in one of the large lockers there, leaving you free to do an entrance area hike before catching your bus or train.

-My Four Night Budget for Denali National Park (Summer 2015 prices)
+My Four Night Budget for Denali National Park (Update Jan 2019 Prices)

 - $155 Seward to Denali – Park Connection Bus